enspiral/improvements/README.md

 # Improvements

-This is a place for tracking improvements at Enspiral.

-There are two ways of interacting with the data
+This is a place for tracking improvements at Enspiral, there are two ways of interacting with the data

 #### [Click here for the simple view](https://waffle.io/enspiral/improvements)
 This uses waffle (you can login with your github details) and displays the tickets in a trello / kan ban type format.